 In For Your Eyes Only, Bond wears a double-breasted navy blazer when out in Corfu.
 The blazer has a 6-button front with 2 to button, in gold buttons.
 The button stance is quite low, with the middle buttons placed almost as low as the bottom buttons typically are on a classic double-breasted coat.
 This style gives the coat a longer lapel line whilst keeping the classic 6-button arrangement, though the blazer has odd proportions and looks a little sloppy around the waist.
 The blazer has a straight shoulder line, draped chest and peak lapels that are slightly on the narrow side.
 The jacket has double vents, flapped pockets and 3-button cuffs.

 The stone-coloured trousers are cut with a straight leg.
-The sky blue shirt has a placket front, spread collar and 2-button mitred cuffs.
+The sky blue shirt made by Frank Foster has a placket front, spread collar and 2-button mitred cuffs.
 Bond wears the shirt without a tie, leaving the collar and first button open.
-His shoes are dark brown.
+His shoes are dark brown slip-ons.